Hazards Around the House: Lead Poisoning

 - Developmental delays

-Adults can also be affected by lead, though the effects are generally not as severe.
+Adults can also be affected, though the effects are generally not as severe.
 In adults, symptoms include high blood pressure, headaches, and muscle pain.
-It can also cause infertility issues in men, and lead to miscarriages, stillbirths, and premature birth during pregnancy.
+It can also cause infertility issues in men, and cause miscarriages, stillbirths, and premature birth during pregnancy.

 Lead Poisoning Prevention